estdenis-clt/-megr2157-portfolio/docs/assignments/A02/index.md

 <img width="1917" height="927" alt="image" src="https://github.com/user-attachments/assets/818b2eb8-23f7-4688-806e-bd0f9dc2dec2" />

 Now that I had created my truss in CAD including the holes for the pins I was able to now calculate the simulated weight given the proper material properties.
-As Credo does not contain a 500 steel as an option, I had to go and create a custom material.
+As Creo does not contain a 500 steel as an option, I had to go and create a custom material.
 After researching all of the necessary properties of a 500 steel primarily focusing on Grade B as that is the industry standard for creating trusses or structural members I was able to have Creo create a final weight.